monib757/Project1/README.md

 -Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 The host file.
 Specify the ip addresses so that ansible which knows which machine.

--Which URL do you navigate to in order to check that the ELK server is running? http://elk public ip/app/Kibana
+Which URL do you navigate to in order to check that the ELK server is running? http://elk public ip/app/Kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc